-- Live Album: 1959's Ray Charles At Newport stands alongside Live At the Apollo as one of the best live recordings of the early R&B/Soul era.
+- Live Album: 1959's Ray Charles at Newport stands alongside James Brown's Live At The Apollo as one of the best live recordings of the early R&B/Soul era.

 - Self-Deprecation: He always had a sense of humor about his blindness.
 Examples include hanging a poster upside down in The Blues Brothers, having a cameo in Spy Hard as a bus driver, and doing a radio ad for some fast food sandwich saying that he felt like going out for one "so you might want to stay off the road."